TSM97/interviewExc/README.md

 ## Commit 4 - Implement( dummy authentication with fake api call, Add contextProvider for userSession to navigate ) (5h)

 * Implemented fully working singIn with fake data.
-A dummy fakeFetch just like how a login api would work (I believe).
+A dummy fakeFetch just like how a login api would work.
 * Added styling for wrong credentials.
 * Added context Provider for userSessions while navigating.

+## Commit 5 - Added ( show password at inputLogin ) (2h)

+* Added show password eyeSVG at password input
+* implemented indicative responsiveness at login page.

+## All other commits - fix bug ( tailwind couldn't compile on first run after project clone ) (1h)

+*fixed ( problem in dependencies - faulty installation )